Data Analyst vs Data Scientist: Choosing the Right Career Path

 Overall, data scientists tend to have higher salaries than data analysts due to the additional skills and experience required for the position.
 However, both positions can provide a rewarding career in the field of data.

 The educational requirements for data analyst and data scientist roles vary.
-Data analysts typically require a bachelor’s degree in a field such as mathematics, statistics, or computer science.
+Data analysts typically require a bachelor’s degree in a field such as mathematics, statistics, or computer science like B.E., B.Tech or MCA.
 Some employers may also require experience with data analysis tools such as SQL, Excel, and Tableau.

-Data scientists, on the other hand, require a more advanced degree such as a master’s or a Ph.D. in a field such as computer science, statistics, or data science.
+Data scientists, on the other hand, sometimes require a more advanced degree such as a master’s or a Ph.D. in a field such as computer science, statistics, or data science.
+Although B.E., B.Tech, MCA, M.Tech or other similar qualifications also work for them.
 They also need experience in programming languages such as Python or R, and machine learning tools such as TensorFlow or Keras.

 It’s also important to stay up-to-date with the latest tools and technologies in the field.
 You can take online courses, attend workshops or conferences, or pursue certification programs to enhance your skills and knowledge.